OpsMx/standard-isd-gitops/upgrade/README.md

    - url, username and gitemail MUST be updated.
 TIP: if you have install/inputcm.yaml from previous installation, simply copy-paste these lines here
    - **If ISD Namespace is different from "opsmx-isd"**: Update namespace (default is opsmx-isd) to the namespace where ISD is installed
-6. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceacc.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes)
+6. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceacc.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes) x8.
+Push changes to git: `git add -A; git commit -m"Upgrade related changes";git push`
-7. `kubectl -n opsmx-isd apply -f upgrade/serviceaccount.yaml`
-8. Push changes to git: `git add -A; git commit -m"Upgrade related changes";git push`
 9. Upgrade DB - Run pipeline?-- TO BE CHANGED TO A JOB
 10. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`
 11. `kubectl -n opsmx-isd replace --force -f ISD-Generate-yamls-job.yaml`